Deodamnatus/Bish-Valentines/README.md

 );
 </script>
 ```
 7. Your data should be uploaded to firebase.
-Make sure to set read to true and write to false for the whole database before moving to the next step.
+Remove the above code from your index.html page and make sure to set read to true and write to false for the whole database before moving to the next step.
 8. Deploy the web files to firebase.